praw-dev/asyncpraw/docs/getting_started/multiple_instances.rst

 <https://github.com/kennethreitz/requests/issues/2766>`_].

 In theory having a unique :class:`.Reddit` instance for each thread should work.
-However, until someone perpetually volunteers to be PRAW's thread safety instructor, little to no support will go toward any PRAW issues that could be affected by the use of multiple threads.
+However, until someone perpetually volunteers to be asyncpraw's thread safety instructor, little to no support will go toward any asyncpraw issues that could be affected by the use of multiple threads.
 Consider using multiple processes instead.